jcdesmond23/jackdesmond.me-v1/README.md

 Purpose:

-This website was built to act as my first code sample for my DALI application and was prompted by the Basic Webpage Challenge.
+Serves a personal website hosting my resume and an about me section.

 About the Website: